afsoony/Comp55/docs/labs/3-Debug.md

 trying to figure out which code is messing it up.
 Commenting out calls to sections of code is a very fast way to eliminate code from suspicion.

-  - e.g. Suppose you have a draw program and the shapes are have bad values.
+  - e.g. Suppose you have a draw program and the shapes are having bad values.
 Is the move code or the resize code to blame?
 Comment out the resize code and try it -- the program is barely functional, but it's a quick way to decide that code is not the source of the